 The record would also serve as the opening salvo in the war of words between the group and their former member, Ice Cube.
-The remaining group members found Cube’s departure as a tacit betrayal make numerous biting remarks regarding their former bandmate on the record, insinuating his cowardice and that his success from solo debut, Amerikkka’s Most Wanted, was solely due to the notoriety Cube gained as a member of the group.
+The remaining group members found Cube's departure a betrayal and make numerous biting remarks regarding their former bandmate on the record, insinuating his cowardice and that his success from solo debut, Amerikkka's Most Wanted, was solely due to the notoriety Cube gained as a member of the group.

-Bitterness aside, 100 Miles & Runnin’ remains a towering achievement for N.W.A as it would mark the first time the group would receive significant airplay for their songs and videos on the radio and MTV.
-The album would eventually go on to achieve platinum status and become canonized as one of the greatest hip-hop EPs in rap history.
+Bitterness aside, 100 Miles & Runnin' remains a towering achievement for N.W.A as it would mark the first time the group would receive significant airplay for their songs and videos on the radio and MTV.
+The album would eventually go on to achieve platinum status in 1992 and become canonized as one of the greatest hip-hop EPs in rap history.